JPTHEMX/VcardCocoa/README.md

-hope you are having a great Friday!
+Hi Juan!
+Reaching out because Pradeep let me know you are driving the process for his iOS req.
 Just checking in to see if there is any update regarding the req.
-I know you mentioned these approvals can take some time, just wanted to gently follow up on my end.
+Pradeep mentioned these approvals can take some time, just wanted to gently follow up on my end.
 Have a good weekend!